SOPs for a One-Person Startup: How to Build Systems When You Are the System

 Level 1: Written checklist (pen and paper) You have a list of steps.
 You follow it manually.
 This alone puts you ahead of 90% of solo founders.

-Level 2: Digital checklist (Notion, Google Docs, Airtable) Same list, but searchable, shareable, and editable.
+Level 2: Digital checklist (Notion, Google Docs, Todoist) Same list, but searchable, shareable, and editable.
 You can hand this to a contractor and they can follow it.

-Level 3: Templated workflow (project management tool) The checklist auto-generates when triggered.
+Level 3: Templated workflow (Asana, Trello, Airtable) The checklist auto-generates when triggered.
 New project?
 The template populates with all the tasks, due dates, and assignees.

 Level 4: Partially automated (Zapier, Make, AI) Some steps happen automatically.
 Client fills out a form, the onboarding email sends, the project is created, the checklist spawns, and you get a notification to do the one step that requires your judgment.

-Level 5: Fully automated (custom code, AI agents) The entire process runs without you.
+Level 5: Fully automated with feedback loops (Claude Code, custom agents) The entire process runs without you.
+But here's the key difference from Level 4 - it also reviews its own outputs and improves.
+The system watches what worked, learns from mistakes, and gets better over time.
 You review outputs, handle exceptions, and focus on the 20% that actually needs a human brain.

 You don't need to jump to Level 5.
 Most solo founders would transform their business just by getting to Level 2.
 Start with a written checklist.
 Move to digital.
 Add templates.
 Automate when the volume justifies it.